xddxdd/blog/source/_posts/en/article/modify-website/dn42-docker-anycast-dns.lantian/index.md

 Note that the container is still broadcasting the Anycast IP range (which is a bit hard to filter), but since each Anycast IP generated a `/32` route that precedents `/29` routes, there's no actual impact.

-With each server configured identically, and peers established between, the host OS's Bird will announce the container's routes to other servers, so every server can access the container's services.
+With each server configured identically and peers established between, the host OS's Bird will announce the container's routes to other servers, so every server can access the container's services.

 When a container is stopped, all traffic will be redirected to another service, so the service isn't interrupted.